Jaz (singer): 1993–2013: Early life and early career

 Born in Brunei on 5 March 1993, with the name Aziz Hayat.
 Jaz was raised by his grandmother since the age of one after his parents divorced.
 After separating, his mother decided not to remarry.
 Meanwhile, his father now has a wife from Bogor, West Java, and lives in Brunei.
 Jaz was then raised by his grandmother.
 Making him consider his grandmother as his own parents.
 Jaz wanted to pursue singing, but his grandmother forbade him from singing.

-Before seriously pursuing music, Jaz wanted to be a soccer player.
-In the past, Jaz was even serious about pursuing football until he joined the Brunei Darussalam U-16 National Team and had participated in a tournament in Thailand in 2007.
-Football was indeed the world he focused on as a teenager.
-Because of his love for the sport, Jaz is very diligent in practicing, so that he can become a professional soccer athlete.
-While the world of music, at that time he still considered it as entertainment.
-Until finally, he got to know R&B music and changed his dream.
+Before seriously pursuing music, Jaz wanted to become a soccer player.
+Jaz was so serious about pursuing football that he joined the Brunei Darussalam U-16 National Team and participated in a tournament in Thailand in 2007.
+Jaz was set on becoming a professional soccer athlete.
+At the time, he considered music as a hobby.
+That was until he got to know R&B music that he decided to change careers.

 Jaz's career began as a singer at weddings.
 He is also actively writing and recording songs.
 One of his songs, I Stalk Your Profile, was distributed by Jaz through the video sharing site YouTube.
 Thanks to the video, Jaz was asked to appear at Anugerah Planet Muzik (APM) in 2013.
 APM is an award ceremony for musicians in Malay countries such as Indonesia, Singapore, Malaysia, and Brunei.

 His performance at APM made Jazz's singing talent known to the public.
 Record company then recruited him.
 Got a record deal, Jaz is happy.
 But that happiness was disturbed by sad news.
 Jaz's grandmother died shortly after his appearance on APM.
 After his grandmother died, Jaz was giddy.
 He was confused about what to do.
 Jaz's enthusiasm to become a singer suddenly stopped.
 But life must go on, Jaz decided to move to Jakarta and continue his dream of becoming a singer.
 Jaz tries to be an independent person and does not depend on others.